Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 She could tell it instantly.
 Even with her excursion harness protecting her from feeling the extra gravity herself, there was just an extra *solidity* to everything.
 Warhorse and Baseball both adjusted their loads slightly, Powell’s stance settled and widened.
 The humans to a man seemed immediately just a little more comfortable, a little more relaxed.
 Those high-gravity deathworlder muscles had been straining against gravity that wasn’t there, and now seemed to actually be grateful for the added burden.

 Unexpectedly, they also sped up.
-While Ayma’s own movements felt ponderous and slow, and the suit just couldn’t disguise the way her foot dropped to the floor faster than was normal, the humans got…
+While Ayma’s own movements felt ponderous and slow, and the suit just couldn’t disguise the way her foot dropped to the floor faster than was normal, the humans got...

 She searched for an appropriate adjective and settled on *"punchier."* They walked with a little more precision, their heads tracked faster as they looked around, and all of their little gestures and mannerisms just seemed to *fit* that tiny bit better, as if the mere fact that the planet they stood on was both larger and denser than the norm had been written into their body language.